siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

   <figcaption>Select “Best Support” for all file formats or “Modern Browsers” for only WOFF and WOFF2.</figcaption>
 </figure>

 After selecting a browser support option, copy the provided CSS into your stylesheet near the beginning of your stylesheets before you call any of those font families.
 We choose to put this at the top of our variables partial when using SCSS.
 You can customize the font file location — the default assumes `../fonts/`.
+Don't forget to set your `font-display` property manually in the CSS to control FOIT.

 Finally, download your files.
 Unzip them, and place them in your project in the appropriate location.

-### Step 2: Loading Optimization
+## Loading Optimization
 So far, we have only moved where we are hosting files from Google’s servers to ours.
-This is nice, but not good enough.
-We want our font files to start downloading right away, not after the CSS is parsed and the CSSOM is created.
+This is nice, but we might be able to do more.

+We can have our font files start downloading right away, before the browser knows whether it will need the font or not.
+By default, the browser only downloads a font after the HTML and CSS are parsed and the CSSOM is created.
+It won't load font files that aren't needed.
+If warning bells are going off in your head, then you're right to worry.
+We only want to hijack this process if we know for sure that a font will be used on that page.

-We can do this with the [`preload`](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/) resource hint:
+Once we know we definitely need a particular font on a page, we can preload it with the [`preload`](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/) resource hint:

 <blockquote>
   <p>Preload is a declarative fetch, allowing you to force the browser to make a request for a resource without blocking the document’s onload event.</p>